YotaYota/notes/docs/scrum.md

 **Task**: non-deliverable that the team, but not the product owner does not cares about.

+**Note**: A bit floating definitions.
+In Jira, an **Epic** is overreaching goal containing **Stories**. **Tasks** are smaller and cannot be time-estimated.

 ## Backlog Refinement

-Make sure product backlog is in shape with important items in ordinal importance scale.
+Make sure product backlog is in shape

+- Refined (has a Definition of Done)
+- Ordered according to importance
+- Break down items to reasonable size

 ## Sprint Planning

 Each story has 3 variables:

 - scope      (set by product owner)
 - importance (set by product owner)
 - estimate   (set by team)

 Estimate the stories.
-This might in turn alter
+This might in turn make the PO alter scope or importance.
-- scope
-- importance

-Break down stories to reasonable size.

-Break down stories into tasks.

 The team (no the product owner) decides on how many stories to include in the sprint.
 The product owner can affect what gets included by

-- reprioritize
+- re-prioritizing
 - change scope of a story
 - split a story

 ### Sprint length

-Short

-- allows for being agile (change direction)
-- shorter feedback cycles
-- deploy more often

-Long

-- less overhead in terms of planning etc
-- build momentum
+A compromise between being _agile_ (change of direction, shorter feedback cycles, deploy more often) and _working undisturbed_ (less administrative overhead, focus and momentum)